-Gardening expert and TV presenter Carol Klein is back on screens this week with new episodes of her Channel 5 series, Gardening With Carol Klein which sees her invite viewers into the grounds of her countryside home, Glebe Cottage.
+Gardening expert and TV presenter Carol Klein is back on screens this week with new episodes of her Channel 5 series, Carol Klein’s Summer Gardening, which sees her invite viewers into the grounds of her countryside home, Glebe Cottage.

 WATCH: Carol Klein's garden is truly breathtaking

 Carol and her husband Neil moved to the Devon property in 1978 and raised their two daughters there.
-Today, Carol and Neil share their home with their two cats, Sylvie and Slyvester, who often make appearances on Carol's Instagram.
+Today, Carol and Neil share their home with their pet cat Sylvie and dog Fifi, who often make appearances on Carol's social media page.

 Since her garden is so large, Carol has plenty of space to grow fruit and vegetable, including courgettes, pumpkins and onions.
 In one video posted last summer, Carol showed off her stunning harvest, saying: "Here's our courgettes, and our Crown Prince pumpkins.
 They're quite nice, no?"